How to deploy a Digital Experience site in Salesforce via the Metadata API

 Share with

 Many teams use Digital Experiences — formerly known as Communities — to build sites, apps and portals on Salesforce’s Experience Cloud.
-While creating and customizing sites has never been easier, deploying Digital Experiences can be difficult.
+While creating and customizing sites has never been easier, the deployment process for Digital Experiences can be difficult.
 Some teams even resort to building sites directly in their production org.

 But help is on hand!
 Gearset provides an easy way to deploy your site, and is the only solution that lets you deploy individual components of your Digital Experience, such as single pages or branding updates.